nikolalesic/coinis-python/README.md

 ```

 ## 📚 Requirements

 Ensure you have Python installed.
 You can check with:

 ```bash
 python --version
 ```

 If necessary, install Python from [python.org](https://www.python.org/downloads/).

 ## 💡 Contributions

 This repository is for personal learning, but feel free to fork and explore!

-## 📜 License
-This project is for educational purposes and does not require a license.

 ---

 Happy coding! 🐍🚀